jupyter/nbclient/CONTRIBUTING.md

 ## Testing

-Tests can be run through [`hatch`](https://hatch.pypa.io/) which will automatically manages test environments and dependencies.
+Tests can be run through [`hatch`](https://hatch.pypa.io/) which will automatically manage test environments and dependencies.

 ```console
 # to run all tests